Fun & Safe Team Building Ideas

 Axe Throwing for Small or Large Groups

 Here's one more plug for axe throwing here at Top Notch.
 We're the only downtown axe throwing company in St. Louis.
-We have two other locations, St. Charles and Ballwin, too.
+We have two other locations, St. Charles, Ballwin, and Round Rock, TX, too.
 We book small and large groups, team-building groups.
 We've been host to volleyball teams, church groups, office departments, and even road crews for several famous performers.

 A game known to parents everywhere, I Spy can be a fun virtual team-building activity with a little adapting.
 During your next meeting, take 10 - 15 minutes for everyone to choose 3 items they can see from their desk.
 Ask them to share the three items and talk about which one is their favorite and why.
 Often you'll get to see photos of family members, learn about a new book or maybe get to know that your supervisor is a Master Gardner.
 Don't forget to take a moment for everyone to spot one thing they see on someone else's screen and ask questions.
 Is that Yoda I see in the background?
 Are you a Star Wars fan?